-Developments in the economic situation have an impact on changes in the INSEE (French National Institute of Statistics and Economic Studies) indices to which the Company's rents are indexed (ICC: Cost-of-Construction index or ILAT: Tertiaries Activities Rent Index).
-However, in 50% of its leases, the Company has implemented a collar indexation clause or pre-indexation of rents in order to limit the effects of indexation to INSEE indices.
+Changes in the economic situation have an impact on changes in the INSEE indexes (ICC: cost of construction index or ILAT: index of rents for tertiary activities) on which the Company's rents are indexed.
+However, the company has in 45% of leases, a system of indexation tunnel or pre-indexation of rents which limits the increase in indexation.

-In addition, the Company is exposed to changes in the real estate market, which could adversely affect its investment and trade-off policy, as well as its operations, financial position, performance and outlook.
+In addition, the Company is exposed to fluctuations in the real estate market, which could have an adverse effect on its investment and arbitrage policy, as well as on its business, financial condition, results and prospects.

-➤ Risks related to the competitive environment: The Company faces strong competition from many players.
+Risks related to the competitive environment: The Company faces strong competition from many players.